PrestaShop/docs/src/content/1.7/development/webservice/_index.md

 The `limit=0,100` parameter can be used to limit the number of returned items (similar to MySQL's LIMIT clause).

+The `sort=[field1_ASC,field2_DESC]` parameter can be used to sort the results (similar to MySQL's ORDER BY clause, with underscore to separate the field name and the order way).

+The `language=1` or `language=[1|2]` parameter can be used to return only these languages for translatable fields (eg: product description, category name, etc.).

-The `sendmail=1` parameter can be used if you need to change the state of an order AND you want the emails to be sent to the customer: you will have to do a **POST** on `http://example.com/api/order_histories?sendmail=1`
+The `sendemail=1` parameter can be used if you need to change the state of an order AND you want the emails to be sent to the customer: you will have to do a **POST** on `http://example.com/api/order_histories?sendemail=1`

 ### Create a resource